 - Monster Hunter: Rise: The Insect Glaive's aerial capacities are boosted, with certain arts allowing hunters to boost themselves in the air multiple times over and remain there simply by hitting their targets.
 Also the Gunlance gets a new technique that allows Hunters to traverse the map by using the weapon's firing exhaust as a rocket boost in the air.

-- Shows up in SAR: Search and Rescue, an old arcade game, and probably one of the few that allows this option.
-Hitting the jump button while mid-jump allows you to dash in a straight line, an ability that comes in real handy during the level where half it's floors are collapsing into killer drops, where you can just air-dash to the nearest uncollapsible platform while your enemies get thrown to their deaths.
+- In SAR: Search and Rescue, hitting the jump button while mid-jump allows you to dash in a straight line, an ability that comes in real handy during the level where half it's floors are collapsing into killer drops, where you can just air-dash to the nearest uncollapsible platform while your enemies get thrown to their deaths.

 - In Spider-Man (PS4), pressing the jump button in the air causes Spider-Man to pull himself in the direction he's facing, giving him a sudden burst of speed and just enough height to slow his fall.